 Investments in equity investees represent investments in entities in which the Group can exercise significant influence but does not own a majority equity interest or control are accounted for using the equity method of accounting in accordance with ASC 323-10, Investments-Equity Method and Joint Ventures: Overall ("ASC 323-10").
 Under the equity method, the Group initially records its investment at cost and prospectively recognizes its proportionate share of each equity investee's net profit or loss.
-The difference between the cost of the equity investee and the amount of the underlying equity in the net assets of the equity investee is recognized as goodwill included in long-term investments on the consolidated balance sheets.
-The Group evaluates its equity method investments for impairment under ASC 323-10.
+The difference between the cost of the equity investee and the amount of the underlying equity in the net assets of the equity method investments for impairment under ASC 323-10.
 An impairment loss on equity method investments is recognized in the consolidated statements of comprehensive loss when the decline in value is determined to be other-than-temporary.
 No impairment was charged in any of the presented periods.